Dance Classes for People with Parkinson’s

 Ailish has designed and delivered many large scale projects including H.S.E.
 Dublin, Kerry Local Sports Partnership, South Dublin County Council, Bealtaine Festival, Dublin Dance Festival, Enable Ireland, St. John of God’s, Stewarts Care, Dance Ireland, Macushla Dance Club, Youths at Risk among others.
 Co-director of Claffey | Christofi Dance, Ailish was awarded Dance Artist in Residence at Rua Red South Dublin Arts Centre, Tallaght, Dublin (2018) by Arts Council Ireland.

-Olwyn Lyons (assistant teacher) Olwyn works as an independent choreographer, dance artist and facilitator.
-Over the past 9 years Olwyn has worked extensively in Carlow and Dublin, leading and assisting projects with a variety of communities of age, place and location.
-Olwyn has successfully completed Introduction to Teaching PD (Dance for PD® USA ,People Dancing: Foundation for Community Dance UK) and this year she completed Advanced Training Dance for Parkinsons (Dance for Parkinson’s Network UK, People Dancing UK, Dance for PD® USA, The English National Ballet).
-Since 2016 Olwyn has been regularly co-teaching Dance for Parkinsons with fellow Dance Artist, Ailish Claffey at Dance Ireland.
+Olwyn Lyons works as an independent choreographer, dance artist and facilitator.
+Over the past 9 years Olwyn has worked extensively in Dublin and Carlow, leading and assisting dance projects with a variety of communities of age, place and location.

 For further information: